Defending White Collar Crime Charges in Hampshire County and Franklin County

 If you think you are under investigation or have been arrested or indicted for an alleged white-collar crime, you need an experienced criminal defense attorney who can mount a strong defense on your behalf.

-The Law Offices of Thomas Kokonowski, Esq., is dedicated to protecting your freedom, reputation, and hard earned assets.
+The Law Offices of Criminal Defense Attorney Thomas Kokonowski, is dedicated to protecting your freedom, reputation, and hard earned assets.
 White collar crimes are complex and require specific expertise in accounting, technology, and financial practices.
 Founding Attorney Tom Kokonowski has the skill and knowledge to deliver the best outcome possible.

 Call today for a free initial consultation.
 In Northampton, call 413-585-9200.
 In Amherst, call 413-549-0022